holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_bmtron/lesson_plan.md

 - Reflection:
     - What did we do last class?
-    - Look at homework
-        - Pick some ones cool shape
-        - Create a cool shape as a class
+        - What is the game loop?
+        - What are the parts of the game loop?
         - What is the difference between the drawing and the games?
             - infinite loop
             - No user input
+- Let's make a quick game together
+    - Make drawing game
 - Today going to do another video game
     - https://youtu.be/hMT8tRrEMC4?t=106
     - Show game and play with two people as an example
 - Talk about similarities/differences between previous game
     - Always moving!
+- Show new blocks
-    - Show an OR block
+    - OR block
+    - touching wall block
+- This is a puzzle to see if you can figure it out on your own
 - Start!

 - Extensions: